bennadel/ClosureCompiler.cfc/README.md

 These methods are meant to be used independently; you wouldn't want to call more than one of these three methods for any particular compilation event.

+## Comments In The Code

+The Closure Compiler was not the easiest thing to understand; as such, I have been very liberal with the comments inside of the ClosureCompiler.cfc in an attempt to clarify how the methods work and how they interact with the underlying Java methods.

 ## Using An External Class Loader

 While most of the examples in this project assume that the Google Closure